 The chat sample uses a very simple configuration (centralized) made of one server hosting a single queue.
 The server is administratively configured for accepting connections requests from the anonymous user.

 The platform is run in non persistent mode (property "Transaction" is set to "fr.dyade.aaa.util.NullTransaction" in a3servers.xml configuration file).

 Figure 2 - Chat sample configuration

-- For starting the platform:

-- ant reset single server

-- For running the admin code:
+For running the admin code:

 ant chat admin